xiaoyunyang/looseleaf-node/README.md

 **Notes**

 * Lots of extraneous folders and files were omitted from the file structure map above because they are auto-generated when you first set up your project or after when you build the project
+* **#A**: These files are the entry point for navigating the isomorphic webapp.
+* **#B**: These files are the entry point for navigating the server code and client code.
-* The files marked with `*` is omitted from the github repo because they contain authentication ids, secrets, etc that are application-specific
+* **#C**: These files are omitted from the github repo because they contain authentication ids, secrets, etc that are application-specific
-* The files marked with `**` is the starting point for navigating the server code and client code.

 ## Tutorial